xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Where appropriate, arguments themselves can contain OmegaScript commands.
-Where an argument is treated as a string, the string is precisely the contents of that argument - there is no string delimiter (such as the double-quoted character '"' in C and similar languages).
+Where an argument is treated as a string, the string is precisely the contents of that argument - there is no string delimiter (such as the double-quote character '"' in C and similar languages).
 This can make complex OmegaScript slightly difficult to read at times.